Cryru/Emotion/README.md

 ## Platforms Tested On:

 - Windows x64/x86
-- Ubuntu x64 (!)
-Latest version not tested.
+- Ubuntu x64
+- Mac x64 (Some libraries are missing - in development)
+- Android (Planned)

+For information on how to build for other platforms check out: https://github.com/Cryru/The-Struggles-Of-Running-And-Statically-Linking-Mono

 ## Features So Far